sauraabh007/IRIS-project/README.md

    - **AccountDataTable.js**
    - **AccountDataTable.css**
    - **AccountController.apxc** (Apex Controller)
-3. Create a new 'Lightning Component Tabs with content as 'accountTable'.
+3. Create a new Lightning Component Tab's with content as 'accountTable'.
 And add the tab to required App.

 ## File Structure